A tasty, enjoyable community fundraising evening where the community decides who takes home the funds raised!

 “This was a wonderful evening – it was great to hear about so many initiatives and to see connections being made between individuals and groups”, said Mary Anne McFarlane from SEARCH.

 The first Buckfastleigh SOUP, Friday 26th October 2018

-Around 60 people enjoyed the first Buckfastleigh SOUP community fundraising event on last Friday.
+Around 60 people enjoyed the first Buckfastleigh SOUP community fundraising event in 2018.
 Held at the Town Hall, local community-benefiting projects bid for funding donated by the community, a local benefactor, and the two local Cllrs Nutley and Dennis.

 This was the second SOUP event organised by Teignbridge CVS in the district and was well supported by the Town Council and particularly the mayor.
 Local people turned out to support their favourite projects, which included Dartmoor Skies (an Astronomy project), a Defibrillator scheme, the Christmas Fair Skating Rink, the local Sports & Dogwalkers Club and two young people’s groups.

 After the the groups had pitched their projects there was plenty of delicious SOUP to enjoy (prepared by fabulous CVS volunteer Andrew MacGregor) along with wonderful loaves of freshly baked bread kindly donated by the local Moorbakes bakery.
 Votes were cast and the most popular projects were the Community Defibrillator scheme, Take Centre Stage Performing Arts Group and Buckfastleigh Wild Warriors, who were all awarded a share of the £700 taken.

 All groups benefitted not just financially as the event was an excellent opportunity to network, promote their ideas and ask for volunteers as well as getting information about other funding sources.